 - 1. Ganirelix acetate injection is supplied in a single-dose, sterile, prefilled syringe and is intended for SUBCUTANEOUS administration only. - 2.
-Air bubble(s) may be seen in the pre-filled syringe.
-This is expected, and removal of the air bubble(s) is not needed. - 3.
-Wash hands thoroughly with soap and water. - 4.
-The most convenient sites for SUBCUTANEOUS injection are in the abdomen around the

-- navel or upper thigh. - 5.
+Wash hands thoroughly with soap and water. - 3.
+The most convenient sites for SUBCUTANEOUS injection are in the abdomen around the navel or upper thigh. - 4.
 The injection site should be swabbed with a disinfectant to remove any surface bacteria.
-Clean about two inches around the point where the needle will be inserted and let the disinfectant dry for at least one minute before proceeding. - 6.
-With syringe held upward, remove needle cover. - 7.
+Clean about two inches around the point where the needle will be inserted and let the disinfectant dry for at least one minute before proceeding. - 5.
+With syringe held upward, remove needle cover. - 6.
 Pinch up a large area of skin between the finger and thumb.
-Vary the injection site a little with each injection. - 8.
-The needle should be inserted at the base of the pinched-up skin at an angle of 45 to 90° to the skin surface. - 9.
-When the needle is correctly positioned, it will be difficult to draw back on the plunger.
+Vary the injection site a little with each injection. - 7.
+The needle should be inserted at the base of the pinched-up skin at an angle of 45 to 90° to the skin surface.

+- 8. When the needle is correctly positioned, it will be difficult to draw back on the plunger.
 If any blood is drawn into the syringe, the needle tip has penetrated a vein or artery.
 If this happens, withdraw the needle slightly and reposition the needle without removing it from the skin.
 Alternatively, remove the needle and use a new, sterile, prefilled syringe.
-Cover the injection site with a swab containing disinfectant and apply pressure; the site should stop bleeding within one or two minutes. - 10.
-Once the needle is correctly placed, depress the plunger slowly and steadily, so the solution is correctly injected and the skin is not damaged. - 11.
-Pull the syringe out quickly and apply pressure to the site with a swab containing disinfectant. - 12.
+Cover the injection site with a swab containing disinfectant and apply pressure; the site should stop bleeding within one or two minutes. - 9.
+Once the needle is correctly placed, depress the plunger slowly and steadily, so the solution is correctly injected and the skin is not damaged. - 10.
+Pull the syringe out quickly and apply pressure to the site with a swab containing disinfectant. - 11.
 Use the sterile, prefilled syringe only once.
 Discard the unused portion and dispose of it properly.